Kent Memorial Lutheran Church 65th Anniversary Celebration

 Pastor J. Glen Sandquist leaves in July.
 Pastor Richard Dunning begins his

-ministry at Kent in November.
+Kent in November.

 Pastor Richard Dunning leaves Kent in July.

 Pastor Jim Trutwin is installed as pastor of Kent in January.